opendatastudio/docs/src/content/docs/intro/intro.md

 analysis is completed, the results and process can be easily shared or published, ensuring transparency and allowing others to build upon your work.

+This tutorial will introduce you to working with dataflows.
 To begin with, let's create a simple dataflow containing an algorithm that adds two numbers together.